Share

 When the first wormhole linking Solsys to the Nexus is established, the Federation leadership sees its chance: while the Federation cannot control the wormhole builders and most of the wormholes are beyond its reach, if it can control access to the Einstein Gate, it will have sufficient leverage to re-unify all of Solsys under a new Federation.
 In a rare act of unity, the factions push through the Stargate Governance Act.
 The Act rules that all matters relating to modosophont use of the Einstein Gate are under Federation governance.
 All transits must therefore receive Federation approval, over and above any rights granted by the wormhole creators.
 When these demands are ignored, the Federation leadership attempts to assert them through military and economic force, in a series of ultimately unsuccessful blockades and sanctions.

-Most of the Federation's Solsys based polities prove quite capable of defending themselves; those who are not are able to quickly call on aid from their more powerful neighbors and, in at least some iterations, on the wormhole control mind, with devastating results for the Federation forces.
+Most of the Federation's Solsys-based polities prove quite capable of defending themselves; those who are not are able to quickly call on aid from their more powerful neighbors and, in at least some iterations, on the wormhole control mind, with devastating results for the Federation forces.
 The Federation's attempts at economic warfare are equally confounded - its edicts are simply ignored and trade and commerce across Solsys continues on uninterrupted - and hurt no one but the Federation's few remaining fragments of credibility in Solsys.

-The final result is a series of desperate and crude attempts at coercion, including the infamous (in-virch) Copernicus Tyranny (named after the month in which the event often occurs), which leads to a widespread revolt.
+The final result is a series of desperate and crude attempts at coercion, including the infamous Copernicus Tyranny (named after the month in which the event often occurs), which leads to a widespread revolt.
 When fighting breaks out, the Solsys Civil War lasts anywhere from 11 to 98 years in virch time.
 Once certain conditions are met, the virch is restarted.
 To date, the Solsys Civil War has never been successfully averted nor is it clear if this is even possible in the virch.
 The actual events of the war, compared to the buildup of the conflict, vary considerably from iteration to iteration.

 Reception and Influence

 The Solsys Civil War has waxed and waned in popularity over the millennia.
 While by no means the largest or longest running virch known, it is considered impressive by many cultural historians and virchologists.
 Much is unknown about the virch's purpose and the stylistic choices made by Symphonic Hemorrhage.
-The virch contains a curious mix of actual history with a large amount of ahistoric of even outright fictitious personas, locations, and technologies.
+The virch contains a curious mix of actual history with a large amount of ahistoric or even outright fictitious personas, locations, and technologies.
 Symphonic Hemorrhage has refused to become involved in the debate, maintaining a coy silence on the virch's historical veracity or eir reason for running it for such a long time.
 While the vast majority believe the conditions depicted in the virch are fictional, there are some who claim they represent true events and the accepted historical record is actually an elaborate ruse.
 Some have speculated that Symphonic Hemorrhage may be ascended from a sophont who lived through the fall of the First Federation and is somehow trying to answer a question regarding eir past, though evidence for this is scant.
-Various versions of the Solsys Civil War virch exist elsewhere in the Terragen Sphere, run by other transapants.
+Various versions of the Solsys Civil War virch exist elsewhere in the Terragen Sphere, run by other transapients.
 Symphonic Hemorrhage has always maintained that these are mere "adulterations."

 Related Articles